in28minutes/in28minutes.github.io/_blog/articles/2017-12-28-spring-boot-HATEOAS-for-rest-services.md

 ---
 layout:     post
 title:      Spring Boot - HATEOAS for RESTful Services
-date:       2022-07-03 12:31:19
+date:       2023-04-10 12:31:19
-summary:    HATEOAS stands for "Hypermedia as the engine of application state".
-Its a complicated acronym.
-In this article, we decode HATEOAS for you and help you learn how to implement HATEOAS for a REST API/Service with Spring Boot.
+summary:    "Hypermedia as the engine of application state" is abbreviated as HATEOAS.
+It's a lengthy acronym.
+In this tutorial, we will decode HATEOAS and show you how to implement it for a REST API/Service using Spring Boot.
 categories:  SpringBoot
 permalink:  /spring-boot-hateoas-for-rest-services
 image: /images/spring-boot-feature.png